 - Always prepare in a sterile environment.

-- Always use a new needle and syringe, clean (BP amps) water.
+- Always use a new needle and syringe, sterile (BP amps) water.
 Wipe the injection area with a swab.

-- Inject into veins, try to avid small capillaries.
+- Inject into veins, try to avoid small capillaries.
 The pointed part of the needle tip should pierce the skin first.

 - If you need a tourniquet, loosen it before depressing the plunger.
 Tourniquets are placed above the injecting site.

 - Do not draw back too much blood, you risk clotting.

 - Do not flush more than once; as the drug effects hit you, that is the effect of the original plunger depression, it just happens to synchronise with flushing.
 It is an illusion and you are damaging your veins by putting them under repeat duress.
 Depress half the liquid through the needle, wait to be sure that the dose is manageable.

 - If the blood that comes out is pink-red as opposed to black-red, you are in an artery: pull out and press a clean tissue on the site until it stops bleeding.
 If you hit a nerve, you will know it.
 Again, withdraw the needle and wait before trying again.
 Replace with a new needle.

 - Do not let anyone else prepare for you, particularly out of your view.
 Make sure you see all equipment come out of sterile packaging.
 Do not use a common cup as a water source.